Bruce Hopkins (surf lifesaver): Career

 Hopkins briefly worked for 2GB prior to becoming a full-time lifeguard.
 He has worked as a lifeguard with Waverley Council, which oversees Bondi, Tamarama and Bronte Beaches, since 1991 and has been involved in more resuscitations than any other lifeguard in the service.
 He was appointed head lifeguard in 2000 and is one of the longest serving and most experienced lifeguards on the roster.

 In 2006 he won the Australian Lifeguard of the year award, and has recently picked up 2 Gold medals at the Australian Surf Lifesaving titles in the Double Ski and the Board Paddle.

 As Bondi's Head Lifeguard, Hopkins had appeared in sixteen seasons of the hit television show, Bondi Rescue.
 The Network Ten show is based around the Lifeguard Service at Bondi Beach following the numerous rescues and day-to-day activities.
 The hugely successful show now airs in over 180 countries worldwide and has won six Logie Awards to date and also had nine nominations for 'Most Popular Factual Television Show'.
 The show has reached over 1.6 million viewers during the highest rating period and is still the most watched show on the Discovery Channel.

 Hopkins is a regular guest speaker at various international corporations and organisations about his role as Head Lifeguard, expertise in water safety, leadership and teamwork management.

 Recent press coverage has included a photo shoot with international supermodel, Karlie Kloss.
-Coverage ran in Vogue Australia, OK!, Who Daily Mail and Channel Ten.
+Coverage ran in Vogue Australia, OK!, Who, Daily Mail and Channel Ten.

 Hopkins was recently interviewed on The Project, Ten News, Seven Network, Nine Network, Studio 10, NOVA, KIIS FM & WSFM and more reaching over 10 million people in conjunction with a national water safety campaign to highlight water safety in the ocean and back yard pools given the recent drowning epidemic.

 As President of Surf Education International (SEI), an organisation that specialises in the education of water safety with a key focus to minimise drowning numbers globally.
 SEI has taken Hopkins around the world as a consultant to Japan, India, Maldives, Dubai, UK and Sweden.

-Bruce Hopkins has worked with brands for endorsement and commercial partnerships including; Virgin Atlantic, UNIQLO, Holeproof Undies, Samsung, Australian Tourism, G’Day LA, Energizer, Bondi Lifeguard Sun Care, Clever Buoy, Stella & Marco Skincare, Casio Watches, LIIVE Sunglasses, Optus, Heineken, QT Hotels & Resorts and Moccona Coffee.
+Hopkins has worked with brands for endorsement and commercial partnerships including; Virgin Atlantic, UNIQLO, Holeproof Undies, Samsung, Australian Tourism, G’Day LA, Energizer, Bondi Lifeguard Sun Care, Clever Buoy, Stella & Marco Skincare, Casio Watches, LIIVE Sunglasses, Optus, Heineken, QT Hotels & Resorts and Moccona Coffee.

-In May 2017 Hopkins became an ambassador for Shark Mitigation and Clever Buoy technology.
+In May 2017, Hopkins became an ambassador for Shark Mitigation and Clever Buoy technology.